qixils/NeoForgeAP/README.md

 **Only one yaml file needs to be submitted per minecraft world regardless of how many players play on it.**

 When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
-The host also needs to install the Minecraft APworld into thier Archipelago Instance, or else it will not generate.
+The host also needs to install the Minecraft APworld into their Archipelago Instance, or else it will not generate.
 Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apmc` extension.